marcglasberg/themed/README.md

 };
 ```

-Remember: You can have references which depend on other references, but both direct and indirect
+You can have references which depend on other references, no problem.
+But both direct and indirect
 circular references must be avoided.

 # Other ways to use it